-- Information on underlyingThe collective investment schemes in which the Scheme invests may be based in any EEA State, Guernsey, Jersey, Bermuda, British Virgin Islands, Cayman Islands or the United States - Origin of the SchemeThe Scheme was established by a trust deed dated 13February 1998.
-It was authorised on 16 February 1998.
+The collective investment schemes in which the Scheme invests may be based in the UK, any EEA State, Guernsey, Jersey, Bermuda, British Virgin Islands, Cayman Islands or the United States

+Origin of the Scheme The Scheme was established by a trust deed dated 28

+February 2001.
+It was authorised on 2 March 2001.